 The Bridge to Independence Advisory Committee is co-chaired by Commission Vice Chairperson Jeanne Brandner and Mary Jo Pankoke.
 The group met four times in 2017, and twice in 2018 with significant work occurring between meetings in workgroups and stakeholder support.

-The full report of the Bridge to Independence Advisory Committee can be reviewed at (link to be inserted upon approval).
+The full report of the Bridge to Independence Advisory Committee can be reviewed at https://goo.gl/WbGH8U.

 Foster Care Reimbursement Rate Committee